gotdibbs/grunt-html-inspector/README.md

 Type: `Array [string]`
 Default value: `null`

-A single-value array that represents the location of the page to be inspected.
+An array that represents the locations of the pages to be inspected.

 #### options.includeJquery
 Type: `Boolean`